joliver82/jME3-GLES-wireframe/README.md

 Geometry shader: As said, just changes the triangles into line strips.

 Fragment shader: Paints the requested color.
-Can set Color and VertexColor
+You can set Color and/or VertexColor same way you would do when using jme3's Unshaded material

 ## Future work